CAStateLibrary/CaliforniaStateGrantsPlugin/readme.txt

 5. The Endpoint URL and Authorization Token

 == Changelog ==

+= 1.1.1 =
+* Tested plugin functionality up to 5.8.1
+* Added an "Other" option for the Funding Method field
+* Updated the "Both" option for the Funding Source field to "Federal and State"

 = 1.1 =
 * Tested plugin functionality up to 5.7.1